Vincenius/bsky-embed/README.md

 - `mode`: "dark" | "".
 Use the dark mode if you want to render the embed in front of a dark background.
 - `link-target`: "_self" | "_blank" | "_parent" | "_top".
 How the links to the post or Bluesky user should be opened (default = "_self")
 - `link-image`: "true" | "false".
 If the image should go to the bluesky post instead of opening the lightbox. (default = "false")
+- `custom-styles`: A string that will overwrite the default styles.

 ## Run Locally